jkoick/Dora/src/content/how-it-works/-index.md

 ---
-title: ''
+title: 'How It Works'
-meta_title: ''
+meta_title: 'How It Works - DORA Testing Process'
-description: 'Learn how our platform works and discover the process'
+description: 'Discover our streamlined DORA compliance testing process.
+Learn how we deliver independent, proportionate ICT testing for financial entities.'
 draft: false

 pricing_compare: